mamatnurahmat/devops-tools/docs/AUTHENTICATION.md

 **To update existing credentials**: Use `doq login --update-auth` to refresh `~/.doq/auth.json` with the latest credentials from auth-api without re-login.

+**To save credentials to auth-api**: Use `doq login --save-auth` to upload current `~/.doq/auth.json` credentials to auth-api for sharing with other users or backup.

 5. Inspect the generated file:

    ```bash